Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 # Surface
 ## Fonts
 I decided to go with google Roboto font and sans-serif as a fall-back font.
-I think Roboto font is most used font across whole internet and it would not look too different for the user coming from any website they used to use.
+I think Roboto font is a most used font across whole internet, and it would not look too different for the user coming from any website they used to use.

 ## Colors